-Eye & Vision Exams At Carolina Vision Center in Raleigh, NC
+Eye & Vision Exams At Carolina Vision Center in North Carolina

 Regular and extensive eye and vision exams are a critical part of health care for your family.
 In fact, depending on your risk factors, eye exams should be scheduled at least bi-yearly.
-At Carolina Vision Center, we are proud to serve entire families in the Fayetteville and Clinton area with their vision care needs, including eye exams.
+At Carolina Vision Center, we are proud to serve entire families in the Fayetteville, Hope Mills, Raeford, Clinton and Elizabethtown areas with their vision care needs, including eye exams.

 At Carolina Vision Center, you’ll not just see an eye doctor, but a licensed ophthalmologist who can detect eye disease, and is licensed to conduct the appropriate procedures, including surgery, to correct any issue.
 You don’t need to be referred elsewhere should a problem be discovered.